The 10 Best Hiking Shorts for Women of 2023

 Outdoor experts love these flexible and resilient shorts for comfort on the trail.

-<p>Travel and Leisure / Alli Waataja</p>
+<p>Travel + Leisure / Alli Waataja</p>

-Travel and Leisure / Alli Waataja
+Travel + Leisure / Alli Waataja

 Hiking shorts are a key item in your outdoor apparel collection, and there’s a pair suited for every type of trail.
 Some hikers prefer cargo-style shorts for sun protection and abrasion resistance that’s perfect for rocky scrambles.
 Meanwhile, women who combine hiking and trail running might look for the most lightweight shorts for extra breathability and agility.

 When you’re shopping for hiking shorts, comfort and freedom of movement are key.
 Features like pocket placement, water-resistant fabric, and liners provide finishing touches that may be crucial based on your hiking needs.
-We narrowed the field to find the best pairs of hiking shorts that won’t ride up (or slide down) and will wick sweat while providing longterm, chafe-free comfort for treks of all lengths in variable conditions.
+We narrowed the field to find the best pairs of hiking shorts that won’t ride up (or slide down) and will wick sweat while providing long-term, chafe-free comfort for treks of all lengths in variable conditions.
 Whether you’re hitting the trail for an hour or multiple days in the desert or above treelines, our picks for women’s hiking shorts have you covered.

-Smartwool Women's Intraknit Active Lined Short
+Best Overall: Smartwool Women's Intraknit Active Lined Short

-Why We Love It: The sweat-wicking, chafe-preventing liner doesn’t ride up.
+• The sweat-wicking, chafe-preventing liner doesn’t ride up.

-What to Consider: It would be nice to see a wider size range.
+• It would be nice to see a wider size range.

 Smartwool’s Intraknit Active Lined Short took top prize for their cutting-edge knitting technology, flattering design, and comfort for all-day wear.
 We’ve long appreciated the brand’s use of merino liners under lightweight, quick-drying shorts.
 They upped the game for this pair by extending the standard merino liner briefs into a seamless compression short for extra chafe prevention.